m-mwangi/Classification_Intro_to_ML/README.md

 ### Summary of Findings
 - The Vanilla Neural Network Model had two hidden layers (32 and 16 neurons) with ReLU activation but lacked optimization techniques.
-It achieved a test accuracy of 64.71%, showing signs of underfitting and struggling with class imbalance, especially for Class 1 (recall of 12%).
+It achieved a test accuracy of 0.6765, showing signs of underfitting and struggling with class imbalance, especially for Class 1 (recall of 0.12).
-- The Adam Optimizer significantly improved performance, reaching 73.53% test accuracy.
+- The Adam Optimizer significantly improved performance, reaching 0.7353 test accuracy.
 It used L2 regularization (0.001), dropout (0.1), dynamic learning rate, and early stopping.
-The model generalized better, but Class 1 recall remained relatively low (31%).
+The model generalized better, but Class 1 recall remained relatively low (0.25).
-- The SGD Optimizer performed best, achieving 76.47% test accuracy.
+- The SGD Optimizer performed best, achieving 0.7500 test accuracy.
 It benefited from L2 regularization (0.005), a very small learning rate (0.00001), early stopping (patience 5), and a larger batch size (64).
-It had the highest recall for Class 1 (38%) and balanced performance across all classes.
+It had the highest recall for Class 1 (0.31) and balanced performance across all classes.
-- The RMSProp Optimizer had the lowest test accuracy among optimized models (70.59%).
-Despite L2 regularization and a fixed learning rate (0.0005), it struggled with low recall for Class 1 (31%), showing less stability than SGD and Adam.
+- The RMSProp Optimizer had the lowest test accuracy among optimized models (0.7206).
+Despite L2 regularization and a fixed learning rate (0.0005), it struggled with low recall for Class 1 (0.25), showing less stability than SGD and Adam.
 - SGD was the best-performing optimizer, providing the highest accuracy and better recall for the minority class.
 However, class imbalance remains an issue.

 ## Model Recommendation
-Among all models, the **SGD-optimized Neural Network** performed the best with 0.7647 test accuracy and the highest recall for Class 1 (0.38).
+Among all models, the **SGD-optimized Neural Network** performed the best with 0.7500 test accuracy and the highest recall for Class 1 (0.31).

-**XGBoost** was the best classical ML model, but it was slightly outperformed by the optimized neural network.
+**XGBoost** was the best classical ML model (0.7353) but it was slightly outperformed by the optimized SGD neural network.

 The choice of which model to use depends on whether a simpler model (XGBoost) or a more complex but better-performing model (SGD-optimized Neural Network) is preferred.